 pshonore wrote:Not sure I would amend the return but I would make sure that your software had all the latest values for the K1. i would also check because the situation you describe is very unusual for PTPS.
 Is there a positive number in Box 10 (Section 1231 gain)?
 Losses from one PTP cannot offset lncome for another so in effect only positive numbers get used.

-Users browsing this forum: Mrxyz and 13 guests
+Users browsing this forum: IlliniDave and 33 guests